kalyps00/uwr-frontend/L02/Lab/LabEn.md

 Your task is to style the page according to the guidelines below.
 The styling should be implemented **exclusively using CSS**.
 You may edit the HTML code only in the designated areas marked by comments.
 The final appearance of the page should match the [image](./sol.png) ([full resolution](./sol_fullres.png)).

 You can find HTML file [here](https://github.com/Arsenicro/uwr-frontend/blob/main/L02/Lab/challenges.html).
+Your solutions should be inside [style.css](./style.css) file.

 ## Resources